A wide river flows through a landscape with green trees on both banks under a blue sky.

 Salmon fishing

+For a relaxed way to experience the valley, boat tours operate during the warmer months.
 Blackwater Cruises runs daily from May to September from the Youghal jetty.
-The 28‑ft half‑deck boat Maeve carries passengers on a 90‑minute narrated journey past Rhincrew, the remains of Templemichael Castle and the tranquil banks of Molana Abbey.
+The 28-ft half-deck boat Maeve carries passengers on a 90-minute narrated journey past Rhincrew, the remains of Templemichael Castle, and the tranquil banks of Molana Abbey.

-Blackwater Eco Tours operates from Villierstown Quay, offering 90‑minute guided trips that showcase the river’s ecology and cultural narrative.
-Departures run twice daily – north‑bound to Cappoquin (10:30 am) and south‑bound to Youghal (2:00 pm) – with a stop at Dromana House and Gardens for a picnic lunch.
-Bookings are available via the Blackwater Eco Tours website.
+Blackwater Eco Tours operates from Villierstown Quay, offering 90-minute guided trips that focus on the river’s ecology and cultural history.
+Departures run twice daily – north-bound to Cappoquin at 10:30 am and south-bound to Youghal at 2:00 pm – with a scheduled stop at Dromana House and Gardens for a picnic lunch.
+Bookings should be made in advance via the operator’s website.

-The Blackwater Way, a 168‑km National Waymarked Trail, follows the river valley from Clogheen in County Tipperary to Shrone in County Kerry.
-Split into the Avondhu Way and Duhallow Way, the route traverses the Knockmealdown, Nagle, Boggeragh and Derrynasaggart Mountains, passing through Fermoy, Ballyhooly, Millstreet and other picturesque villages.
-Most walkers complete the trail in about ten days; it also forms part of the European E8 long‑distance path.
+The Blackwater Way is a 168 km National Waymarked Trail that follows the river valley from Clogheen in County Tipperary to Shrone in County Kerry.
+Divided into the Avondhu Way and Duhallow Way, the route climbs through the Knockmealdown, Nagle, Boggeragh, and Derrynasaggart Mountains, passing through Fermoy, Ballyhooly, Millstreet, and other historic villages.
+Most walkers complete the trail in about ten days, though it can easily be broken into day walks.
+The route also forms part of the European E8 long-distance path.

 Practical Information

-• Getting there: The river is accessible from major towns such as Mallow, Fermoy, Lismore and Youghal.
-Villierstown Quay and Youghal jetty serve as main departure points for boat tours.
+• Getting there: The river is accessible from major towns including Mallow, Fermoy, Lismore, and Youghal.
+Villierstown Quay and Youghal jetty serve as the main departure points for boat tours.

-• Best time to visit: Spring and early summer bring peak salmon runs and vibrant bird activity; autumn offers spectacular foliage along the walking routes.
+• Best time to visit: Spring and early summer bring peak salmon runs and active bird migrations.
+Autumn offers quieter trails and vibrant woodland colouring along the riverbanks.

 • Permits & bookings: Salmon fishing permits are issued by local angling clubs.
-River cruises and eco‑boat tours should be booked in advance, especially in the high season (May‑September).
+River cruises and eco-boat tours should be booked ahead, particularly between May and September.

-• Facilities: Picnic areas are available at Dromana Gardens; several car parks and marked trailheads serve walkers on the Blackwater Way.
+• Facilities: Picnic areas are located at Dromana Gardens, and several car parks and marked trailheads serve walkers.
+Public toilets and refreshment stops are available in Fermoy, Lismore, and Youghal.

-• Conservation note: Visitors are encouraged to stay on designated paths, avoid disturbing wildlife, and follow the SAC’s guidelines to help protect the river’s rare species.
+• Conservation note: The Blackwater SAC is a protected environment.
+Visitors should stay on designated paths, avoid disturbing nesting birds or wildlife, and follow local guidelines to help maintain the river’s ecological balance.